-Yet the striking physicality of this dog is only scratching the surface of this confident and versatile breed’s growing popularity.
+Yet the striking physicality of this dog is only scratching the surface.

 In this guide, we’ll walk you through everything you need to know about the Belgian Malinois.

-Finally, we’ll give you some advice on how to find your Belgian Malinois puppy and what you should ask a breeder before deciding.
+Finally, we’ll give you some advice on how to find your perfect Belgian Malinois puppy.

 Origins of the Belgian Malinois Breed

-In the 1890s, the Belgian Shepherd Dog Club determined that this breed was sufficiently congruous to be identifiable and distinct from its Shepherd cousins.
+In the 1890s, the Belgian Shepherd Dog Club decided it was time to change.

 Named for the Belgian city of Malines, the Belgian Malinois was born.

 In the early 1900s, the Belgian Malinois made its way across the Atlantic to the United States.